MatthiesenXYZ/astro-ghostcms/README.md

 In this Repo you will find the Following:

+- `playgrounds/`:
+  - [`astro-playground`](./playgrounds/astro-playground/): Playground for Astro-GhostCMS development and testing.
-- `playground`: Development and Testing
+  - [`starlight-playground`](./playgrounds/starlight-playground/): Playground of Starlight-GhostCMS development and testing.
 - `packages/`:
   - [`create-astro-ghostcms`](./packages/create-astro-ghostcms/): CLI Utility to quickly deploy new Astro-GhostCMS projects.
   - [`astro-ghostcms`](./packages/astro-ghostcms/): The main Integration!